gushphp/gush/README.md

 Configuration saved successfully.
 ```

-Let's go into a repo, list, take ticket, send PR and merge it:
+Let's go into a repo, list issues, take one, send a pull request and merge it:

 List it:
 ```bash